On the Dominance of Truth-Telling in Gradual Mechanisms: Framework

-In dynamic game forms, a pure strategy $s_i$ for any agent $i\in N$ chooses an action $s_i(h)$ at each decision node $h\in H_i$.
-In a GM, we say a pure strategy $s_{i}$ for agent $i$ is unconditional for type $\theta_i$ if $\theta_i\in s_i(h)$ as long as $\theta_i\in\Theta_i(h)$ for all $h\in H_i$.
-As agents gradually refine their reports in GMs, the unconditional strategies exist for each private type of each agent.
+In dynamic game forms, a pure strategy $s_i \in S_i$ for any agent $i\in N$ chooses an action $s_i(h)$ at each decision node $h\in H_i$.
+In a gradual mechanism, we say a pure strategy $s_{i}$ for agent $i$ is unconditional for type $\theta_i$ if $\theta_i\in s_i(h)$ as long as $\theta_i\in\Theta_i(h)$ for all $h\in H_i$.
+As agents gradually refine their reports in gradual mechanisms, an unconditional strategy exists for every type of every agent.
 Though the unconditional strategies for a specific type are not unique, they all choose the unique truth-telling option at each decision node on the truthful paths.
 In a nutshell, they are behaviorally equivalent.

-A complete profile $s$ of pure strategies is associated with a unique outcome $\mathcal{X}(s)$.
-We define the incentive compatibility (IC) of GMs to be the (weak) dominance of truth-telling for each agent.
+A complete profile $s \in S= \prod_{i \in N}S_i$ of pure strategies determines a unique terminal history $z(s)$.
+To simplify notation, we let $\mathcal{X}(s)$ denote $\mathcal{X}(z(s))$.
+We define the incentive compatibility of gradual mechanisms to be the (weak) dominance of truth-telling for each agent.